 Security antagonism comes to life like this:

-- This team wants authority.
-It therefore uses security and compliance as a hammer to force that respect.
-Thus begins the antagonism.
+- This team needs authority.
+It, therefore, uses security and compliance as a hammer to force respect.
+Security people lecture everybody on what they must do.

 - This annoys people.
 The more security people lecture everybody about compliance, the more people become annoyed.